German Christmas Markets

-It’ll be a mini European Christmas holiday for the whole family
+It’ll be a mini European Christmas holiday for the whole family in Sydney

 Germany has a knack for hosting winner Christmas markets, and the giant hot pretzels are just the tip of the festive iceberg.
 So when the weather allows, Sydney attempts to emulate this traditionally frosty affair, complete with fake snow and creepy Christmas puppets.